progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	cac0cab538b970a37ea1e769cbbde608743bc96d second commit
 	fdf4fc3344e67ab068f836878b6c4951e3b15f3d first commit

-Cool — now you have a branch named recover-branch that is where your master branch used to be, making the first two commits reachable again.
+Cool — now you have a branch named `recover-branch` that is where your `master` branch used to be, making the first two commits reachable again.
-Next, suppose your loss was for some reason not in the reflog—you can simulate that by removing recover-branch and deleting the reflog.
+Next, suppose your loss was for some reason not in the reflog — you can simulate that by removing `recover-branch` and deleting the reflog.
 Now the first two commits aren’t reachable by anything:

 	$ git branch –D recover-branch
 	$ rm -Rf .git/logs/

-Because the reflog data is kept in the .git/logs/ directory, you effectively have no reflog.
+Because the reflog data is kept in the `.git/logs/` directory, you effectively have no reflog.
 How can you recover that commit at this point?
 One way is to use the `git fsck` utility, which checks your database for integrity.
 If you run it with the `--full` option, it shows you all objects that aren’t pointed to by another object:

 	$ git fsck --full
 	dangling blob d670460b4b4aece5915caf5c68d12f560a9fe3e4